smart-groceries/freshpass/README.md

 FreshPass is a mobile application that will allow to do all your grocery shopping online and have the quickest access to fresh products.

+> Note: There is a seperate backend user guide [here](https://github.com/smart-groceries/freshpass_backend)

 ## Tech
 - [Apollo] - Frontend GraphQL client
 - [React Native] - Frontend Framework